Aníta Hinriksdóttir

 Aníta Hinriksdóttir (born 13 January 1996) is an Icelandic middle-distance track athlete who specializes in the 800 metres.
 She won the bronze medal in the event at the 2017 European Indoor Championships and a silver at the 2017 European Under-23 Championships.

 As a 16-year old, she placed fourth in the 800 m at the 2012 World U20 Championships before winning the event at the 2013 World U18 Championships and European U20 Championships.
-Hinriksdóttir is the Icelandic record holder for the 800 m and 1500 m outdoors and indoors and holds also three other individual national records.
+Aníta is the Icelandic record holder for the 800 m and 1500 m outdoors and indoors and holds also five other individual national records.
 She won 13 Icelandic titles.

 Biography

 Aníta was born in Reykjavík, Iceland.
 On 14 July 2013, she won the 800 m at the 2013 World Youth Championships in Athletics in Donetsk, Ukraine.
 On 20 July, she won the event at the 2013 European Junior Championships in Athletics held in Rieti, Italy.
 These achievements made her the first person to win gold medals at both the World Youth Championships and the European Junior Championships in athletics.

 She then represented Iceland at the 2016 Rio Olympics in the women's 800 m event.
 Aníta set another Icelandic national record with a time of 2:00.14 but just failed to qualify to the semifinals.